amplab/training/ampcamp/sparkr.md

    Note that the second argument to `reduceByKey` determines the number of reducers to use.
    By default, Spark assumes that the reduce function is commutative and associative and applies combiners on the mapper side.
    Lets use 8 reducers in this example as it is the same number of partitions our input RDD had.
-   This is usually a good heuristic unless you know the
+   This is usually a good heuristic, unless you know the detailed data distribution and/or job characteristics to optimize for.

    <pre class="prettyprint lang-r">
     userContributions <- lapply(nonEmptyUsernames, function(x) { (x, 1L) })